ib619/Group7_design_project/README.md

 ### Sending Instructions to Rover
 1. Navigate to the website `npm start` opened
+2. Login using the appropriate credentials found within the Command_Subsystem folder
-2. Select Discrete or Coordinate mode from the top menu
+3. Select Discrete or Coordinate mode from the top menu
-3. Send instructions using boxes the provided fields
+4. Send instructions using boxes the provided fields